hibaDCI/BE-module/BE_Exercises/06_be_bookstore/Readme.md

 Please build a simple "bookstore" application using Node.js, Express, and Mongoose.
 The bookstore application should allow users to create books and reviews, as well as view, update, and delete them.

 ---
+# Part 4 - Exercise
+## JsonWebToken
+### Task:

+1. After the user signs up or signs in, create a JSON Web Token (JWT) token that contains the user's ID and email address as payload.

+2. Define a middleware function to protect the routes that require authentication by verifying the JWT token sent in the request header.

+3. Test signup/signin routes for generating token and protectect routes for token verification.
 # Part 3 - Exercise

 ## Encryption using bcrypt